sgsokol/influx/doc/manual.rst

                    dependent fluxes, cumomers, stats and so on --noscale        no scaling factors to optimize => all scaling factors are assumed to be 1

                    This option can be useful if your measurements are already scaled to sum up to 1 which is often the case of MS data.
-Then, the user saves some free parameters corresponding to scaling factors.
-This option can become mandatory if the user wants to prevent scaling factors to be adjusted by optimization process.
+Then, user saves some free parameters corresponding to scaling factors.
+This option can become mandatory if user wants to prevent scaling factors to be adjusted by optimization process.
   --meth=METH      method for optimization, one of nlsic|BFGS|Nelder-Mead.
                    Default: nlsic
   --fullsys        calculate all cumomer set (not just the reduced one